lagbolt/library/TechServices.md

 One reason to be concerned with the catalog is that errors and omissions in the catalog mean that patrons will see incorrect results from a search.

-In 2005, Jeffrey Beall wrote a column for the ALA's American Libraries magazine
+In 2005, Jeffrey Beall wrote a column for the ALA's American Libraries magazine giving "Ten Ways to Improve Data Quality" [1].
+The reason I'm mentioning this here is that his tenth point was that everyone in the library should be involved in finding catalog errors.
+This is part of what elevates catalog quality from a sticky note to a part of strategy.

 ##### Is this a big problem?

 Well, that's a good place to start!
+How many of your catalog records have errors?

+I've done some exploration of this question with the Las Vegas catalog (at https://lvccld.bibliocommons.com/) [2]

 #### Quality Control